 For canticles and other commonly sung portions of the services, the text of the IE is almost entirely identical to the text of the 1662.
 Thus the settings found in traditional Anglican hymnals can be used with minimal modification.
 For those familiar with the US 1928 prayer book, the largest textual difference from the 1662 is found in the Venite and Te Deum in Morning Prayer.
 Included in the additional resources on this page are settings of the Venite and Te Deum pointed by Christopher Hoyt, the editor of the Book of Common Praise (2017).
 Also included in the additional resources is an index of hymns that fit the proper lessons, epistles, and gospels in the 1662 IE.

-Not at this time.
+Not yet, but one is under contract and is currently being prepared.
 A large-format version of the Holy Communion service is available as a PDF.
 If you have questions or need other resources, please reach out to the editors using the form on this page.

 The dimensions of the prayer book are 4.3 x 1.7 x 6.3 inches and it weighs 1.2 pounds.
 Its size is perfect for personal or congregation use.
 The book includes a single red ribbon marker.